Plavit/E2B-hackathon-datalyzer/README.md

-# E2B Data Project Mess Analyzer
+# E2B Deep Data Project Mess Analyzer

 A secure tool for analyzing pickle files using E2B sandbox.
 This project allows you to analyze pickle files safely in an isolated environment, without risking exposure to potentially malicious code.

 ## Problem Statement
+Were you ever thrown into a problem head-first, needing to ?
+Be it for science, for business or just for a fun side-project, that can be a start of a gruelling, weeks long process of data curation, analysis and understanding that can suck the joy out of even the most exciting of projects:

+TBD image

+Well WORRY NOT, for we have developed a ROBUST(🤞™️) OPEN SOURCE (📖😮) AI-FIRST Deep Data Analyzer!
+How does it work?
+1

-TBD
+TBD image

 ## How we built it
 It is an AI hackathon, we used AI (cursor FTW), vibe coding and coffee.
+Anyway, specifically:
+- agentic backend is via E2B sandboxing (obviously) and LLM API calls
+- internal logic is vibe-coded in python
+- frontend is using Plotly dash

+Start of hackathon when we refined the idea: ca. 11AM:
+TBD image

+End of hackathon, ca. 🕠17\:30:01 (yes, 17:30 was deadline):
-TBD
+TBD image

 ## Features